 13. Create a time capsule.

 This is two Valentine’s Day date ideas in one.
 Put items from the year into a shoebox (If you have something more capsule-like, good for you!), write letters to each other, seal it up, and store it away.
-Mark your calendar with “open time capsule” on February 14th, 2023.
-Then order pizza and enjoy a time travel movie.
+Mark your calendar to “open time capsule” on February 14th of the following year.
+Then order pizza and enjoy a time-travel movie.

 14. Turn the tables and romance him.

-Yes, women want romance on Valentine’s Day, but what if you take the pressure off of him and try some of these 41 ways to romance your husband?
+Yes, women want romance on Valentine’s Day, but what if you take the pressure off of him and try one of these 15 ways to romance your husband?
 We bet he’ll return the favor.

 Start this date early because it’s a double feature.
 You both get to pick a movie you’ve been wanting to see, but the other has given a thumbs-down to.
 If you want to pick a classic, check out these 52 great movie love stories.
 Have an intermission between movies to pick up takeout for dinner.